TheOdinProject/curriculum/JS101/fundamentals/rock-paper-scissors-project.md

 ## Your assignment

 1. Start a new git repo for your project.
 2. Create a blank HTML document with a script tag.
-This game is going to be "played " completely from the console, so don't worry about putting anything else in there.
+This game is going to be played completely from the console, so don't worry about putting anything else in there.
-3. Your game is going to play against the computer, so begin with a function called `computer_play` that will randomly return either 'Rock', 'Paper' or 'Scissors'.
+3. Your game is going to play against the computer, so begin with a function called `computerPlay` that will randomly return either 'Rock', 'Paper' or 'Scissors'.
 We'll use this function in the game to make the computer's play.
 4. Write a function that plays a single round of Rock Paper Scissors.
-The function should take a string 'Rock', 'Paper' or 'Scissors' as a parameter, should call the `computer_play` function and then return a string that declares the winner of the round like so: `"You Lose!
+The function should take two parameters - the `playerSelection` and `computerSelection` - and then return a string that declares the winner of the round like so: `"You Lose!
 Paper beats Rock"`
-   1. If the input is NOT an appropriate option, return a message that says `"Invalid input"`
-   2. make your function case insensitive (so users can input `rock`, `ROCK`, `RocK` or any other variation)
+   1. make your function case insensitive (so users can input `rock`, `ROCK`, `RocK` or any other variation)

+   2. __Important note:__ you want to `return` the results of this function call, _not_ `console.log()` them.
+To test this function console.log the results:

+      ~~~javascript
+      function playRound(playerSelection, computerSelection) {
+      	// your code here!
+      }

+      const playerSelection = 'rock'
+      const computerSelection = computerPlay()
+      console.log(playRound(playerSelection, computerSelection))
+      ~~~

+      ​
-5. Expand on the previous function by writing a NEW function called `game()`.
+5. Write a NEW function called `game()`.
 Use the previous function _inside_ of this one to play a 5 round game that keeps score and reports a winner or loser at the end.
    1. At this point you should still just be using `console.log()` to display the results of each round and the winner at the end.
    2. use `prompt()` to get input from the user.
 [Read the docs here if you need to.](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)
    3. Feel free to re-work your previous functions if you need to.
 Specifically, you might want to change the return value to something more useful.